 Not that long ago, infrared equipment used for inspection of power system assets was heavy and cumbersome.
-These days, an IR camera with four times the pixels of the bulkier version it replaced is also light and portable.
+These days, however, an IR camera with several times the pixels of the bulkier versions it replaced is light and portable.

 In IR inspection, the definitive factor in condition assessment is not absolute temperature but rather how temperature of the item being inspected compares to the reference temperature of similar nearby items.
-This is because what is crucial is not so much the temperature of any particular item being inspected but rather whether or not this temperature differs significantly from that of similar objects located next to it.
+This is because what is crucial is not the temperature of any particular component being inspected but rather whether or not this temperature differs significantly from that of similar items located next to it.

-IR imaging also requires the inspector to be aware of key meteorological parameters since it is affected by humidity as well as wind conditions.
+IR imaging also requires the inspector to be aware of key meteorological parameters since it can be affected by humidity as well as wind conditions.
 For example, higher relative humidity makes any ‘hot spot’ appear cooler than it actually is.
-In the case of high wind, there is no specific camera adjustment, however a trained operator has to be aware and take this into account when preparing an inspection report.
+While there is no specific camera adjustment in the case of high wind, a trained operator has to be aware and take this into account when preparing an inspection report.
 One of the keys to all infrared imaging is emissivity since each item being inspected will emit at the same radiation as it absorbs.
 That means infrared imaging of each object has to be adjusted based on its known emissivity.

-During thermal inspection of the 138 kV Immokalee Substation near Fort Myers – operated by Lee County Electric Co-operative – a hot spot was observed on the blade of a transmission switch.
-This is something that could have been caused by corrosion between the fingers and blade and probably requires cleaning.
-A typical report by the inspector will pinpoint the location of any such hot spot, indicating the device number and also the phase where it was detected.
-Moreover, the findings of any inspection can have different consequences depending on system operator.
-Every utility has their own thoughts on how to prioritize maintenance problems, whether urgent, serious or moderate.
+For example, during thermal inspection of a 138 kV Substation near Fort Myers, Florida, a hot spot was observed on the blade of a transmission switch.
+This is something that could have been caused by corrosion between the fingers and blade and probably only requires cleaning.
+A typical report by the inspector in such a case will pinpoint the location of such hot spots, indicating the device numbers and also the phase where these were detected.
+Moreover, findings of any inspection can have different consequences depending on system operator.
+Every utility has their own strategy on how to prioritize maintenance problems, whether urgent, serious or moderate.
 Sometimes it is a question of availability and what is happening elsewhere in the grid.
 Still, if a temperature differential of 150°F (66°C) is observed between the phases of the same load and at the same location, this is almost always regarded as ‘critical’.
 By contrast, localized temperature rises of up to about 20°F (6.7°C) can be due solely to increasing load or even just to changes in ambient conditions.

 There are several benefits to applying thermal imaging to arresters, starting with speed of data collection.
 Indeed, experts claim that there is no faster way to tell if an arrester is near end-of-life than a scan of its temperature.
 Accuracy from a distance is also excellent, especially with a long-range lens.
 The risk that an arrester is in the process of failing without also generating heat is low.
 At the same time, if an arrester has been damaged by lightning strike or switching surge only days after its last thermal scan, it may well fail before the next scheduled scan.

 The potential for failure between successive scans is among the only drawbacks to thermal imaging of arresters.
-Another is that no IR devices on the market at the time of this inspection in 2016 transmit data remotely.
-As such, obtaining a thermal profile for an arrester requires someone to go on-site, often at night, and collect the data.
+Another is that most IR devices currently used in the marketplace cannot transmit data remotely.
+As such, obtaining a thermal profile for an arrester typically requires someone to go on-site, often at night, and collect data.
 In spite of this, thermal imaging remains one of best options to monitor the health of an energized surge arrester.

 Apart from substations, thermal imaging can also be applied efficiently to overhead lines.
-While much of the power industry is looking to increased application of fly-by techniques to monitor lines, driving a line route at around 20 mph (30 km/h) is often preferable where possible – especially for distribution lines.
+While much of the power industry is looking to increased application of fly-by techniques to monitor lines, driving a line route at around 20 mph (30 km/h) is sometimes preferable where possible – especially in the case of distribution lines.
 One of the advantages is that accuracy of measurements tends to be greater from the ground.
-The sky is the perfect cool background compared to the alternative of looking down from a helicopter to what could be numerous other sources of heat on the ground.
+The sky is the perfect cool background compared to the alternative of looking down from a helicopter to what could be numerous other heat sources on the ground.